Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 A separate analysis of 528 confirmed MPV cases across 16 countries found that 98 percent of people with infections were gay or bisexual men, 75 percent were white and 41 percent had HIV.
 Sexual activity was the suspected mode of transmission for 95 percent of cases among the group.

-That’s why men who have sex with men and other groups who may be at increased risk of exposure to MPV due to sexual activity — including sex workers of all genders, per Washington, D.C.’s guidance — are being prioritized to receive a vaccine that can both protect against MPV and stop or slow disease progression in people who have already been infected depending on when they get their first dose (see our section on “Who’s eligible to get vaccinated for monkeypox?” later on in this article for more information).
+That’s why men who have sex with men and other groups who may be at increased risk of exposure to MPV due to sexual activity — including people of all genders and sexual orientations who have had multiple sex partners in the past two weeks, per Washington, D.C.’s guidance — are being prioritized to receive a vaccine that can both protect against MPV and stop or slow disease progression in people who have already been infected depending on when they get their first dose (see our section on “Who’s eligible to get vaccinated for monkeypox?” later on in this article for more information).

 People who are infected with MPV develop rashes featuring lesions that range in severity and number, and can be excruciatingly painful.
 These lesions develop through specific stages, which are explained alongside photos on the CDC website (beware, it includes some graphic images).
 They can appear anywhere on the body, including near the genitals or anus, or the mouth, hands, face, feet or chest, the agency said.